twse/random-stuff/Readable Fonts/Central European.md

 ### Yugoslavian - Typed as usual on Yugoslavian keyboards
 These can be written when used with CP113.

-Kasim Terzić wrote the program Convert It (1995) for conversion of text encodings in Croatian language.
+Kasim Terzić wrote the pay shareware program Convert It (1995) for conversion of text encodings in Croatian language.
 Documentation is in Croatian only.

-Tomislav Bronzin wrote the program TIPKA (1995) for changing the VGA font to add Croatian characters and changing the keyboard.
+Tomislav Bronzin wrote the pay shareware program TIPKA (1995) for changing the VGA font to add Croatian characters and changing the keyboard.
 When uninstalling in DOSBox with `/de`, it will disable the virtual keyboard.
 Documentation is in Croatian only.
 (There is a version of TIPKA for Windows called TipkaWin.)

-Vedran Gačo wrote GWD Font Editor (1995), a Croatian font editor.
+Vedran Gačo wrote the pay shareware font editor GWD Font Editor (1995).
 This product includes a CPI file for use with DOS with Croatian characters in various encodings with all docs in Croatian and has an English user interface.

-Domagoj Klepac wrote the program Crovert (1996) for conversion of text encodings written in Croatian language.
+Domagoj Klepac wrote the pay shareware program Crovert (1996) for conversion of text encodings written in Croatian language.
 Documentation is in Croatian only. (ported to OS/2 by Hrvoje Bartolin)

-[hrSlova page](http://www.blagi.net/hrslova/hrslovpl.html) containing a bunch of file, font, keyboard, printer and screen utilities from Zdravko Blagdan, in Croatian only / samo v Hrvatski.
+[hrSlova page](http://www.blagi.net/hrslova/hrslovpl.html) with file, font, keyboard, printer and screen utilities from Zdravko Blagdan, in Croatian only / samo v Hrvatski.

-### Romanian/Moldavian (cedilla!) - Typed as usual on Romanian/Moldavian keyboards, using either cedilla or comma
+### Romanian/Moldavian (cedilla!) - Typed as usual on Romanian/Moldavian keyboards
-Some programs as [UniPad](http://www.unipad.org/) use the cedilla in s and t.
+Some programs as [UniPad](http://www.unipad.org/) use the cedilla in s and t which is inacceptable.

 ### Albanian - Typed as usual on Albanian keyboards
 Mac users will appreciate that the Apple US encoding has to be used for writing.

-### Turkmen (Latin)
-Mac users will appreciate that Mac OS X has to be used for writing with the Unicode encoding.

 ### Spacing Accents